s0rc3r3r01/s0rc3r3r01.github.io/README.md

 Hello !
-I'm aDevOps/Site Reliability Engineer Lead with a strong interest in distributed, highly-scalable and cloud-based systems architecture.
+I'm a DevOps/Site Reliability Engineer Lead with a strong interest in distributed, highly-scalable and cloud-based systems architecture.

 Worked for years in SysOps roles, focused on infrastructure management and Cloud on the 3 major public cloud providers, recently focused on AWS & GCP.